M. S. Guhan

 M. S. Guhan is an Indian film producer.
 He has been involved in hits, such as Sivaji: The Boss, Thirupathi, Minsara Kanavu, Leader (2010 film), and recently Ayan.
-He is the son of noted producer M. Saravanan, who owns the AVM Studios in Chennai.
+He is the son of the late noted producer M. Saravanan, who own the AVM Studios in Chennai.
 His grandfather was the founder of AVM, AVichi Meiyappan.
+Guhan has two twin daughters.